vicajilau/Drag-PDF/README.md

 ## Start using DragPDF
 To start using DragPDF in your own project, the first thing you should do is:
-* Download the DragPDF.jar file available in the root directory of this repository.
+* Download the DragPDF app file available in the [Executables directory](https://github.com/vicajilau/Drag-PDF/tree/master/Executables) of this repository.

 ### License